Francis Durbridge: Work for television

+Films

+Calling Paul Temple is a 1948 British crime film directed by Maclean Rogers and starring John Bentley, Dinah Sheridan and Margaretta Scott.
+It was the second in a series of four Paul Temple films distributed by Butcher's Film Service.
+The first was Send for Paul Temple (1946), with Anthony Hulme as Paul Temple.
+John Bentley then took over the role in Calling Paul Temple, continuing for two further films: Paul Temple's Triumph (1950) and Paul Temple Returns (1952).
+It was produced by Ernest G. Roy at the Nettlefold Film Studios in Walton On Thames.

 Novels

 Durbridge wrote many Paul Temple novels, but mostly worked with a co-author because he regarded himself as a writer of dialogue, a scriptwriter rather than a novelist.
-The first was Send for Paul Temple (1938), written in collaboration with the pseudonymous John Thewes.
-He is thought to have been Charles Hatton, with whom Durbridge collaborated on the following four Temple novelisations up until 1948.
-All of these were rapidly adapted from Durbridge's original radio scripts in order to capitalise on the popularity of the radio serial.
+The first was Send for Paul Temple (1938), written in collaboration with the pseudonymous John Thewes - thought to have been Charles Hatton, with whom Durbridge collaborated on the following four Temple novelisations up until 1948.
+All of these books were rapidly adapted from Durbridge's original radio scripts in order to capitalise on the popularity of the radio serial.
 Publicity for Send for Paul Temple described it as "the novel of the thriller that created a BBC fan-mail record".

 The two novels with Douglas Rutherford (The Tyler Mystery, 1957 and East of Algiers, 1959) appeared under the Paul Temple pen name.
-The Tyler Mystery is unusual in giving Temple's wife Steve a more central role.
+The Tyler Mystery is unusual in giving Temple's wife, Steve, a more central role.
 East of Algiers was partly based on the 1947 radio serial Paul Temple and the Sullivan Mystery.
 From The Kelby Affair (1970) on the novels are credited to Francis Durbridge alone.

 Durbridge wrote three Tim Frazer novels: The World of Tim Frazer (1962), Tim Frazer Again (1964) and Tim Frazer Gets the Message (1978).
-Beware of Johnny Washington (1951, reissued by HarperCollins in 2017) was a substantially re-written version of the first Paul Temple novel, Send for Paul Temple and there were three others based on Paul Temple scripts that were recycled as non-Temple books.
+Beware of Johnny Washington (1951, reissued by HarperCollins in 2017) was a substantially re-written version of the first Paul Temple novel, Send for Paul Temple, and there were three others based on Paul Temple scripts that were recycled as non-Temple books.
 Two titles, Back Room Girl (1950) and The Pig-Tail Murder (1969) were written as original novels, but most of the later books were adapted from the television plays of the 1960s and 1970s.